zianwangs/HLisDS/README.md

 ## Rule 5 - Frequency is King

-## Rule 6 - Append-only: The Nightmare of Second Language Learners
+## Rule 6 - Append-only: The Nightmare for Second Language Learners

 ## Rule 7 - State Machine Caches: LRU and LFU